 Proper lighting is often underrated, with many restaurants overlooking the fact that it determines the mood.
 Not only that, the atmosphere that the right lighting creates has been shown to increase sales.
 This is manifested in different ways.
 For instance, even food looks more appealing in the right lighting.
 Consider the fact that lovely rose tainted lights are more likely to attract passing customers than harsh yellow lights.

 There are many considerations in choosing the right lighting that will improve your atmosphere.
 Things to factor in include:

 - The food you serve

 - The type of mood you want to set

 - Your restaurant’s theme, such as the color scheme

 - Your working hours

 - The kind of customers you have or the ones you wish to attract

 For example, if your restaurant operates primarily in the evening, don’t use bright, harsh lighting.
 This kind of lighting is better suited for breakfast cafés because they operate in the morning.
 At night people want to wind down and relax.
 Instead, you should choose softer tones, experimenting with color to give off a fun vibe for a relaxing night that’s sure to attract new customers.

 The restaurant industry is fiercely competitive, so attracting new clients is not an easy feat.
 However, it’s proven that one of the best ways to do this is by improving your restaurant’s atmosphere.
-With practical tips like picking a theme, using light to your advantage, and installing a tv, attracting new clients will become a lot easier.
+With practical tips like picking a theme, using light to your advantage, the table covers wholesale and installing a tv, attracting new clients will become a lot easier.